2.3 National strategy on youth volunteering

 Promoting volunteering activities is a a recurrent measure of youth policies especially because the NGOs that allow the development of volunteering are considered as both the “leaven of the social cohesion” and “major economic actors”*.

-This roadmap consists of 15 measures, organised around three axes, to promote the development of community work.
+This roadmap consists of 15 measures, structured around three axes to promote the development of associative life.

 The development of civic service

-Civic service is an important policy tool for engaging young people in volunteer work (for more information see 2.5).
-Since its implementation in 2010, this programme, which allows young people to get involved in general interest projects, has continued to gain momentum and visibility.
-In 2021, 20,000 additional civic service projects will be implemented.
+Civic service is an important instrument of youth engagement (volunteering) policies (for more information see 2.5).
+Since its implementation in 2010, this scheme, which allows young people to engage in missions of general interest, has continued to develop and gain visibility.
+In 2021, nearly 145,000 young people have completed a civic service mission.

 National (central) authority

 The development of volunteering policies is carried out by the Ministry of Education and Youth and the State Secretariat for Social and Fair Economy and Volunteering.